tmshv/waterfront/data/about.en.md

 The Danish Cultural Institute was founded in 1940.
 It is a self-governing organization under the auspices of the Danish Ministry of culture.
 The main objectives of the Danish Institute of Culture are to promote dialogue, exchange of experience and ideas in the field of culture between Denmark and other countries and, through international cooperation between cultural institutions and artists, to promote cultural values both in Denmark and abroad.

-The Institute cooperates with cultural institutions of other countries under the auspices of EUNIC – Association of cultural institutions of the European Union (Goethe Institute, French Institute, Institute of Finland, Polish Institute, etc.).
+The Institute cooperates with cultural institutions of other countries under the auspices of EUNIC – Association of cultural institutions of the European Union (Goethe Institute, French Institute, etc.).

 </Person>

-## Our partners

 <Person src="/assets/logo_hse_spb.jpg">